RADAR: Closed-Loop Robotic Data Generation via Semantic Planning and Autonomous Causal Environment Reset: Introduction

 \section{Introduction}

-Recent end-to-end embodied intelligence models have demonstrated remarkable generalization and few-shot learning capabilities, driving significant progress in robotic manipulation~\cite{black2024pi0,physicalintelligence2025pi05,liu2024rdt1b}.
-However, the scaling of such embodied intelligence is fundamentally bottlenecked by the acquisition of large-scale, high-fidelity physical interaction data.
+Recent end-to-end embodied intelligence models have demonstrated remarkable generalization capabilities, driving significant progress in robotic manipulation~\cite{black2024pi0,physicalintelligence2025pi05,liu2024rdt1b,yang2026abot}.
+However, the scaling of such models is fundamentally bottlenecked by the acquisition of large-scale, high-fidelity physical interaction data.
 Existing solutions to this data bottleneck face a frustrating dichotomy.
 Simulation-based methods~\cite{dalal2023imitating,wang2023robogen,mandlekar2023mimicgen,jiang2024dexmimicen} offer tremendous scalability but struggle with persistent sim-to-real gaps and limited behavioral diversity.
 Conversely, teleoperation-based methods~\cite{brohan2022rt1,ebert2022bridge,brohan2023say,lynch2023interactive} provide high-quality demonstrations but remain prohibitively expensive and fundamentally unscalable due to the slow and serial nature of human control.

-To bypass this dilemma, recent efforts have explored autonomous data collection pipelines and advanced execution policies, yet they consistently fail to bridge the semantic-to-physical divide due to three critical limitations.
-First, in terms of visual prompting and task planning, systems often rely on fragile 2D pixel-level guessing that lacks strict 3D kinematic constraints~\cite{fang2024moka, huang2024rekep}, or employ intermediate image generation that succumbs to catastrophic geometric hallucinations~\cite{zhou2024autonomous, black2023susie}.
-Second, while recent In-Context Imitation Learning (ICIL) and diffusion-based architectures achieve exceptional low-level action precision~\cite{vosylius2024instantpolicy, chi2023diffusion, goo2023vid2robot}, they fundamentally remain passive, isolated execution engines incapable of autonomously orchestrating tasks or verifying outcomes.
-Finally, current autonomous frameworks~\cite{bousmalis2023robocat, zhou2024autonomous} suffer from unreliable success evaluation and lack the vital cognitive mechanism to autonomously reset the physical environment.
-This inability to form a true closed loop inevitably traps human operators back in the data collection cycle.